CristinaAVenzor/Personal-Website/cristina-alvarez-venzor/content/home/services/service2.md

 title = "Data Analytics and Modeling"
 +++

-With a strong foundation in policy analysis, supported by a Bachelor's degree in Policy Analysis and a Master’s in Methods for Public Policy Analysis, I bring a robust methodological approach to data analytics.
+With a strong foundation in policy analysis, backed by a Bachelor's in Policy Analysis and a Master's in Methods for Public Policy Analysis, I apply a rigorous methodologies to data analytics.

 <!--more-->